-WCC is a non-profit in Boyds, MD that trains mobility service dogs for wounded veterans and names their dogs after fallen or inspiring service members.
+Warrior Canine Connection is a non-profit in Boyds, MD that trains mobility service dogs for wounded veterans and names their dogs after fallen or inspiring service members.
 Each puppy trained will bring awareness to the inspiring service of their namesake while helping to heal the invisible wounds of recovering warriors.
-The dog often becomes a social lubricant for the recovering service member who can talk about the dog, the dogs namesake but not necessarily about themselves.
-Anyone can nominate a namesake and WCC is always looking for female veteran names.

-1) You must have the member or family permission to submit a name for WCCs namesake program.
+- You must have the member or family permission to submit a name for WCC’s namesake program.

-2) The namesake nomination should be someone who will resonate with the future veteran (most likely a younger man who was wounded in combat) who will receive the service dog.
-The namesake nomination doesnt have to have served in combat or have been wounded, but should have a compelling or inspiring story that connects to wounded veterans.
+- The namesake nomination should be someone who will resonate with the future veteran (most likely a younger man who was wounded in combat) who will receive the service dog.
+The namesake nomination does not need to be someone who served in combat or was wounded, rather the namesake should have a compelling or inspiring story that makes a connection with wounded veterans.
+For example, many Navy nurses have provided care to wounded veterans, therefore; a Navy nurse namesake would resonate with the veteran who will receive the dog.

-The WCC Namesake Nomination form is attached so you understand the information requested by WCC.
-Once you have gathered all the information about your nomination, open the link, enter the information into the blocks and press submit:
+- Once you have gathered all the information about your nomination, open the link, enter the information into the blocks and press submit.